AristurtleDev/building-2d-games-with-monogame/documentation/02-getting-started.md

 - You installed VSCode and the necessary extension to develop C# applications with VSCode
 - You created and ran your first MonoGame project.

 Now that your development environment is setup and ready to go, you can dive in and start building your first game.
+In the next chapter, we'll go over the files included in the MonoGame project when created.

 ## Test Your Knowledge